melbournebioinformatics/variant_calling_pipeline/README.markdown

 More command-line options are described in the Rubra documentation.

+Specifically, to use the provided config files, you might call

+    rubra pipeline.py --config pipeline_dev_config.py pipeline_stages_config.py --style print

+If you use the provided config files, you should make sure you understand the analysis steps and that they are appropriate for your project.

 ## Running on VLSCI's clusters (e.g. merri)

 On merri we have a version of Rubra installed into Python 2.7.5, which you can load with